john-forrest/eks-scaling-play/cluster-remote-state/Readme.md

 (substituting S3_BUCKET with the output recorded above).

 From this point, the state data will be in S3.
 Note there is an argument for adding all those config variables to backend.tf so they are consistent.
-Also .terraform.lock.hcl should probably be added to git for real, where we want to maintain the setup.
+Also .terraform.lock.hcl should probably be added to git for real, were we wanted to maintain the setup.
 In this situation, where the instructions are intended to work from clean, this has been skipped.

 These resources, in particular the S3 bucket, should not be destroyed.
 Thus "force_destroy" is set to false.

-(The latter point is true until we try and destroy the whole)
+(The latter point is true until we try and destroy the whole.
+Then just comment that setting out.)